Perplexity SEO: How to Get Your Brand Cited in AI Answers

 What Perplexity values in a source

-Understanding the retrieval pipeline reveals what content characteristics matter most.
+The retrieval pipeline reveals what content characteristics matter most.

 Six steps to get cited by Perplexity